A great business idea is worth nothing without a business owner who’s passionate enough to get it off the ground.

 The importance of a business structure cannot be stressed enough.
 A business structure is one of the basic legal foundations of your company, dictating how much you’ll have to pay in taxes and the scope of your personal liability.
 One legal structure common among new businesses is the limited liability company (LLC).
 ZenBusiness points out how LLCs allow owners to separate their personal assets from those of their business, which can be very useful for companies that are starting to scale up.

 On the other hand, you can also choose to have sole proprietorship for your business.
 This structure doesn’t demand a lot of paperwork for owners, but it does tie owners to company liabilities and debts.
 Lastly, incorporating as a business is really only necessary if your business has really taken off and is big enough to sell shares and raise money.
+Learn the advantages and disadvantages here.

 If you have any more queries about this, our piece on ‘Everything You Need to Know About Company Incorporation’ is definitely worth checking out.